-If you have a dare to spare while in Iloilo, you can hop on a ferry and take a quick day tour in Guimaras, a province known for producing consistently sweet mangoes.
+If you have a dare to spare while in Iloilo, you can hop on a ferry and take a quick day tour in Guimaras, a province known for producing sweet mangoes.
 That’s what we did, and our Guimaras itinerary included island hopping in the morning and a land tour in the afternoon, after which we took a late-afternoon ferry back to Iloilo.

 Guimaras came as a surprise.
 It’s one of the smallest provinces in the Philippines, but it’s charming in its own way.
 It’s quiet, with roads surrounded with greenery.
 It also offers activities for tourists, mainly beach activities and land tour on its natural and man-made attractions.

 We had an early start on our Guimaras itinerary so we can island hop in manageable sea condition… and also because the weather was really nice.
 We availed of the private island hopping package by Raymen’s Beach Resort and asked for an open time.

 Our first stop is at SEAFDEC (Southeast Asian Fisheries Development Center), also known as Igang Marine Sanctuary.
 We toured the facility, looked at fish pens and listen how the sanctuary does marine research through the help of local scientists, some graduates from the top university in the country.
 The sanctuary also holds private seminars for businessmen, teaching them proven methods for enhancing fish growth and so on.

 We headed next to Ave Maria Island and Pawikan Island.
-Pawikan Island is no longer home for pawikans, as the turtles have already been transferred elsewhere.
+Pawikan Island is no longer home to pawikans, as the turtles have already been transferred elsewhere.
 It was still low tide though and our boat couldn’t get across, so we chose to snorkel near the boat.

 Snorkeling there turned out to be a very good decision.
 There were fishes and various large corals underneath.
 It was early in the morning, and the water was still clear.
 We spent the majority of our time in island hopping here.
 By the time it was high tide and the water had gone a bit murky, we were already spent.